 - H: How do you plan to use what you memorize?
 (Hebrews 10:24-25)

 - Y: Why does this transformation matter to YOU?

 Before you continue, make sure you can articulate your why in the following way:

 “Bible memory is important to me because ________________________________”

 Now that you know your WHY, the next step is to lay out a plan for your memory journey.
 Wandering around aimlessly rarely gets you very far, but if you’re not careful this kind of planning can also become overwhelming.

 Where do you start?
 When do you stop?
 And how do you plan to get there…wherever “there” is?

 Don’t be discouraged!
 The work of memorizing Scripture is something you can enjoy for the rest of your life here on earth, and nobody is looking over your shoulder counting how many verses you memorize.
 Take your time and use the next few sections to help you plan.

 Choose What to Memorize (Verses?
 Books?)

 The first obstacle most people face is trying to figure out what they should memorize.
 And the good news is that there is no “wrong” answer!
-You could memorize the top 100 verses in the Bible or you could opt for an entire book of the Bible.
+You could memorize 52 Bible verses in a year (1 per week) or you could opt for an entire book of the Bible.